2880 Las Vegas Blvd. S.

 Hours Vary Seasonally

-An indoor amusement park under a giant pink dome with several rides including a roller coaster, motion simulators, midway style carnival games, an 18-hole miniature golf course, virtual reality machines, bumper cars, and the like.
+An indoor amusement park under a giant pink dome with rides and games

 Under a big pink dome behind Circus Circus on the North Strip.